We may earn affiliate commissions for the recommended products. Learn more.

 Norton’s mobile apps aren’t much different from the desktop version.
 All the features are easily accessible through the main page.
 The scans also start right away once you open the app.

-However, the same problem that we had with desktop apps also persists – some features are available only with separate applications, namely the VPN, the password manager, and parental controls.
+However, the same problem that I had with desktop apps also persists – some features are available only with separate applications, namely the VPN, the password manager, and parental controls.

 TotalAV’s mobile apps are simple, easy to use, and nicely designed.
 All of the features, including the VPN, password manager, and scans, are available on the home page – you don’t have to swipe or scroll endlessly to find something you need.